Eden Shochat: Business career

 At the age of 16, Shochat co-founded Shells Interactive, which developed systems in a 3D environment for distributing interactive content on the Internet.
 He invested in the company for six years, but it ended in failure.
-In 2004, Shochat was the founding partner of Aternity, a developer of user experience systems, later acquired by Riverbed Technology, and the algotrading company Delavenne Enterprises.
+In 2004, Shochat was the founding partner of Aternity, a developer of user experience systems, later acquired by Riverbed Technology, and the algorithmic trading company Delavenne Enterprises.
 Aternity was sold in 2016 at an estimated value of $70 million.

 In 2007, Shochat co-founded Face.com, which created technology for facial recognition.
 In July 2012, the company was sold to Facebook for $100 million.

 In 2010, Shochat joined Genesis Partners, becoming the youngest full partner in a venture capital firm in Israel.
 He left after three years of leading its investments in Riskified, Monday.com and JoyTunes, but continued to serve on the board of directors of companies he nurtured.
 While at Genesis, he founded a start-up accelerator, The Junction, a pay-it-forward platform for entrepreneurs, contributing to the establishment of start-ups like Houseparty (acquired by Epic Games), AppsFlyer, ClarityRay (acquired by Yahoo) and KitLocate (acquired by Yandex).

 After leaving Genesis, Shochat co-founded a venture capital firm, Aleph, in partnership with Michael Eisenberg, with the goal of bringing an entrepreneurs-first approach to the Israeli venture capital scene.
 Within two months, Shochat and Eisenberg raised a $154 million fund.
 Aleph is an early-stage fund with $850 million under management which partners with Israeli entrepreneurs to build large companies and global brands.
 Among its first investments were Fabric, Nexar, Colu, Lemonade, Inc. and WeWork.
 In 2021, Aleph announced the closing of a new $300 million fund named Aleph IV, after raising a $180 million second fund in 2016 and a $200 million third fund in December 2019.